Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 Write a schema for these types

-- Kaiju type this is a gian monster like Godzilla
+- Kaiju type this is a giant monster like Godzilla
 - City type
-- Monster battle type should
+- Monster battle type

 - Card type for a playing card
 - Deck type for a deck of cards